 Also, keep in mind that the penalties for planting evidence are substantial and invariably result in jail time.

 At this point, the police have arrived at your doorstep and suspect you of an offence and are about to commence their search.
 The search commences with you in tow showing the police officers around the house.
 You will be given your rights including your RIGHT TO SILENCE, which means you do not have to say anything.

 You will also be asked if you want to speak to a lawyer – SAY YES at the beginning of the search.
 Or sometimes when something unlawful is found the police will stop the search and then give you the opportunity to speak to a lawyer – take that opportunity if you haven’t already done so.

-Getting Legal Advice from a Criminal Lawyer
+Getting Legal Advice From a Criminal Lawyer

-The police often do a GOOGLE search and my website, criminal-lawyer-perth comes up.
-I get telephone calls right throughout the night from police saying they are about to search a house and the suspect needs to speak to a lawyer, or they are during the course of a search and have found something suspicious.
+The police often do a GOOGLE search and my website, criminal-lawyer-Perth comes up.
+I get telephone calls right throughout the night from the police saying they are about to search a house and the suspect needs to speak to a lawyer, or they are during the course of a search and have found something suspicious.

 My advice is always – DO NOT SAY ANYTHING – cooperate with the police by providing your name and address.

 If something unlawful is found or the police are simply of the belief that they have reasonable grounds to suspect your involvement in any unlawful activity they will arrest you.
 You will be taken in a police vehicle to a police station – generally one that operates 24-hours such as Northbridge, Mirrabooka, Cannington or Joondalup.
 I’ll go over what you are likely to experience once you get to the police station in another blog.